Mormon colonies in Mexico: Latter-day Saint colonies in other areas of Mexico

 Many Latter-day Saint settlements in the United States are in areas that at one time belonged to Mexico, but nearly all of these were already part of the United States at the time of settlement.
 The exception is Salt Lake City itself, which was settled in the summer of 1847 in what was at the time legally a remote part of the Mexican territory of Alta California.
 However, the ongoing territorial disputes incident to the Mexican–American War brought the area officially under US control in 1848 as part of the Mexican Cession.

 Fundamentalist Mormon colonies

 After the Second Manifesto was issued, the LDS Church began to excommunicate members who entered into new polygamist marriages.
 This resulted in excommunicated members forming their own churches, and these off-shoot groups (known as fundamentalist Mormons) are not affiliated with the LDS Church.
 Some of these fundamentalist groups later established new colonies and settlements in areas near the original Latter-day Saint Mexican and Canadian colonies.
 One fundamentalist group, the LeBaron family, had established Colonia Le Barón in the state of Chihuahua by the 1920s.
 Many descendants of these fundamentalist Mormons continue to live in the newer settlements, although not all continue to practice polygamy.

+Fundamentalist Indigenous Mexican Leaders

+While there were many excommunicated Mormons who fled to Mexico for practicing plurality, there were also groups in Mexico, led by indigenous religious leaders, who were also excommunicated for practicing plurality.
+Margarito Bautista is one such example who was excommunicated and founded his own polygamist commune in Ozumba named The Colonia Industrial Mexicana Nueva Jerusalen which still has over one thousand members.